tinaellis/tinaellis.github.io/cti_hr.md

 Companies hiring from the U.S. or globally are especially targeted, and large organizations like those in the Fortune 500 are frequent marks.

-## Threat-Aware Hiring: What HR Needs to Know
+## TLDR: This Is What HR Needs to Know
-Proactively integrating threat insights into recruiting workflows is key to staying ahead of this threat.
+Here's what you can do to stay ahead of the DPRK IT Fraud Worker Scheme.
 * Contact Info Validation: Use phone and email enrichment tools to flag VOIP numbers and shady domains.
 * Photo Analysis: Reverse image search and AI detection of applicant photos.
 * Live ID Verification: Require remote candidates to show government ID in real-time interviews.